 Director Vincente Minnelli, producer John Houseman, and actor Kirk Douglas worked together for a third time (The Bad and the Beautiful; Lust For Life) on the Italian drama Two Weeks in Another Town (1962).

 Kirk Douglas plays former movie star Jack Andrus, recently recovered from a mental breakdown and alcohol addiction, who is persuaded by his old director friend Maurice Kruger (Edward G. Robinson) to work on a movie in Rome.
-Kruger’s wife is played by Clara Kruger, while Jack’s ex-wife Carlotta is played by Cyd Charisse.
+Kruger’s wife is played by Claire Trevor, while Jack’s ex-wife Carlotta is played by Cyd Charisse.
 Douglas falls for Veronica (Daliah Lavi), who herself is in love with Davie Drew (George Hamilton).